pranav-k-jha/prompts-app-next/README.md

 # Prompts App

-Welcome to the Prompts App, an AI-based prompting tool designed to ignite creativity and inspiration!
+Welcome to the Prompts App, designed to ignite creativity and inspiration!
 Whether you're a writer, artist, educator, or simply someone looking for new ideas, our app is here to help you discover and share a wide range of creative prompts.

 ## Features